 Diamond blades are the gold standard for safely and correctly cutting hard and crisp materials such as concrete, masonry, stone, stucco, as well as ceramic.
 They're priceless in professional tile work, concrete cutting, demolition.
 Paving.
 Diamond blades are available to fit many different tools employed in the building trades.

 Typical quality diamond blades can be used with your low horsepower concrete, brick and tile saws.
 Demolition.
 In hand equipment.
 They're liked by both contractors and serious do-it-yourselfers.
 They're available to fit the majority of mounted table saws as well as hand-held circular saws.
 They're offered in quite a few special types.

-When you look at diamond circular saw blades, you'll realise that they've various physical characteristics.
+When you look at diamond circular saw blades, you'll realize that they've various physical characteristics.
 Quite a few have smooth edges.
 Many have teeth.
 Some are symmetrical while others have slanted grooves and slots.
 Many have solid faces, while others have holes in the region on top of the cutting surface.
 Why are there many variations in style?

 The blades with the slanted grooves and slots are optimized for tempo.
 They're most frequently useful for long, straight cuts in concrete, asphalt as well as masonry, however some designs may also be used for cutting stone and tile.

 Blades with segregated sides would cut speedily into medium-hard surfaces for example concrete.
 In general, the larger the voids in the edge of the blade, the dirtier the cut.
 Rather chunky-looking segmented blades are intense and will make brief work of hard, non-detail oriented jobs for example demolition.
 Blades with small voids or with slots will always make cleaner cuts.
 The clearest, smoothest cuts are made by blades with steady rims.
 A continuous rim would decrease material loss as well as cracking.
 On the whole, the blades having the large teeth are employed for materials like powdered concrete, CMU, brick, plus asphalt.
 Blades with smaller segments would be appropriate for cutting limestone, sandstone, slate and marble.
 Smooth blades are best for cutting ceramic tile cleanly.